Bilaterian/Final-Project/src/README.md

 State machines are used for animations as previous states arent required to be remembered.

 File explanations:
 Room.lua, used to contain the level, the players, and enemies that spawn.
-The level isn't made in this file as there was plans to make multiple levels.
+The level isn't made in this file as there were plans to make multiple levels.

 DamageNumber.lua, used to display a damage number on screen.
 I made this to give the player feedback on how much health an enemy roughly has.